alicewy/alicewy.github.io/essays/Framework-Shenanigans.md

   - Questions
   - Answers
 ---

-This essay is written to address the module on Semantic UI.
+This essay is written to address the
+<a href = "http://courses.ics.hawaii.edu/ics314f17/morea/ui-frameworks/experience-ui-frameworks-technical-essay.html"> module on Semantic UI</a>.

 ## The UItility of Semantic UI